kyma-project/eventing-manager/README.md

    kubectl apply -f config/samples/default.yaml
    ```

-5. [Optional] For EventMesh backend, set env var `DOMAIN` to the cluster domain in the deployment resource; for example:
+5. [Optional] For EventMesh backend, set env var **DOMAIN** to the cluster domain in the deployment resource; for example:

    ```yaml
    - name: DOMAIN
      value: {CLUSTER_NAME}.kymatunas.shoot.canary.k8s-hana.ondemand.com
    ```

-### Removing from the cluster
+### Remove Eventing Manager from the cluster

 1. To undeploy the controller from the cluster, run: